Creators: The Past: Release

 The film's trailer was released on March 6, 2019.
-Also in 2019, the film premiered in China at Shanghai International Film Festival and in Santa Monica, United States at Atlas International Film Exhibition.
-A promotional tour commenced in Italy at Lucca Comics & Games festival.
-The film was first set to be theatrically released on March 13, 2020 but this was delayed due the COVID-19 pandemic.
-The film was then released in cinemas in Italy on October 8, 2020, for two weeks only however.
-The film was released to streaming on February 7, 2023, on Amazon Prime, licensed exclusively in Italy and Vatican City, with only Italian Dubs, even though English Dubs are in fact known to have been completed.
+Also in 2019, the film premiered in China at the Shanghai International Film Festival and in Santa Monica, United States at the Atlas International Film Exhibition.
+A promotional tour commenced in Italy at the Lucca Comics & Games festival.
+The film was first set to be theatrically released on March 13, 2020 but this was delayed due to the COVID-19 pandemic.
+The film was eventually released in cinemas in Italy on October 8, 2020, but was pulled from distribution two weeks later when Italian theaters closed again due to the resurging pandemic.

+The film then remained entirely unavailable for over two years, generating some interest from Italian reviewers.
+On February 7, 2023, it was released to streaming on Amazon Prime, licensed exclusively in Italy and Vatican City, with only Italian dubs.
+A DVD, also with the Italian version, was released in 2023.
+The English-language version was later released on Amazon's video rental services.